Gaussian approximation on the Skorokhod space via Malliavin calculus and regularization: Introduction

 At this point, it should be mentioned that the class of Fréchet differentiable functions is not rich enough to metrize convergence in distribution on general Banach spaces.
 However, confining ourselves to the Skorokhod space $\mathcal{D}$ equipped with the uniform topology and using a regularization procedure developed in~ \cite{barbour-ross-zheng:2024:steins-method-smoothing} (which builds upon Barbour's idea of a pre-limiting Gaussian process; see~ \cite{barbour:1990:steins-method-diffusion}), we can leverage the bound~\eqref{eq:42} to yield a bound for the bounded Lipschitz distance $d_{\operatorname{BL}}$ of the form

 where the Gaussian $Z$ is assumed to have almost surely continuous sample paths and, for $\varepsilon>0$, $X_{\varepsilon}$ and $Z_{\varepsilon}$ denote the so-called $\varepsilon$-regularizations of $X$ and $Z$, respectively, obtained by a local uniform smoothing procedure (see Section~\ref{sec:Skorokhod} for detailed statements and definitions).
-Under the assumption that also $X$ has almost surely continuous sample paths, one can dispense of the regularization terms and obtain a bound in terms of the $\Gamma$-expression only.
+Under the assumption that $X$ has almost surely continuous sample paths as well, one can dispense with the regularization terms and obtain a bound in terms of the $\Gamma$-expression only.
 For example, if $X$ and $Z$ admit uniform regularizations with Hölder continuous modulus of continuity of order $\alpha$, we obtain

 with $e_{\alpha} = \alpha/(\alpha+2/3)$.

 Of course, as soon as both $X$ and $Z$ take values in a closed subspace $E$, such as the space of continuous functions, the bounds~\eqref{eq:46} and~\eqref{eq:8} remain valid for the bounded Lipschitz distance there.
 Furthermore, if $X$ is a multiple integral (or a finite sum thereof), we can further bound the right hand side of~\eqref{eq:8} with the norms of the kernel contractions mentioned above.